 But how do we preserve resources in the built environment?

 Rooftops, alleyways, medium stripes, boardwalks, etc. are all resources that can be sustainably preserved and looked after, we just need to change our thinking in this space and increase the use of biophilic design.

 However, Thayer thought that resource preservation within the built environment should go beyond pure utilitarian means and encompass, as quoted above ‘visual, spatial and sensory means’.

-A perfect example of resource preservation in an urban landscape that encompasses visual, spatial and sensory experiences is living green walls.
+A perfect example of resource preservation in an urban landscape that encompasses visual, spatial and sensory experiences is green living walls.

-Living green walls are able to sustainably preserve and look after infrastructure in a way that invites modern living to be responsive to ecological beauty.
+Green living walls are able to sustainably preserve and look after infrastructure in a way that invites modern living to be responsive to ecological beauty.

-Aesthetically, green walls exhibit bold, living textures that intrigue people, thus raising our level of participation and interaction with the environment and ultimately improving our sense of connectedness to nature.
+Aesthetically, green living walls exhibit bold, living textures that intrigue people, thus raising our level of participation and interaction with the environment and ultimately improving our sense of connectedness to nature.

 In terms of resource preservation, green walls not only protect structures from rain and fluctuating temperatures, they can also reduce noise levels in buildings, and act as pollution filters to improve air quality.

 Within urban settings, we, the public, should be able to interact with sustainable and ecological designs, as nowadays a lot of people do not have access to open parklands and gardens, hence why living green walls are a great sustainable design that should be installed more widely.

 Living green walls create new associations between the ‘built’ and the ‘natural’, essentially displacing the old normative understanding that cities should be set apart from nature unless it is in park form, where trees, shrubs, flowers etc. can conform to order.